Frequently Asked Questions

 The IMPRS-TP currently offers two possibilities: 1.
-Positions for a joint Residency/ PhD training Program in the field of psychiatry and neuroscience funded by the Else-Kröner-Fresenius Foundation or 2.
-Positions for a traditional PhD or joint Residency/ PhD training Program in the field of psychiatry and neuroscience funded by research grants of the Principal Investigator (PI).
+Positions for a joint Residency/PhD training Program in the field of psychiatry and neuroscience, funded separately for each phase 2.
+Positions for a traditional PhD or joint Residency/ PhD training Program in the field of psychiatry and neuroscience funded by the Principal Investigator (PI).

 For the joint Residency/ PhD training Program funded by either the Foundation or research grants of the PI, applicants must have completed their Medical Degree before the deadline of the application.
 An international medical degree should be equivalent to the German medical degree and successful completion of exams must be comparable to the German state medical examination.
 Please note, neither an MBBS nor a MD-Masters fulfils this pre-requisite.
 However, these applicants can apply for the traditional PhD position.

 For the traditional PhD training Program, applicants with a Medical degree or will complete their Master of Science degree in the same calendar year as the start of the IMPRS-TP program are invited to apply.
-In addition, students having a 4-year Bachelor of Science degree (or equivalent) are encouraged to apply.
 Please note that you need to have completed your degree by the time you start the IMPRS-TP program, but not at the time of application.

 The IMPRS-TP PhD Program is conducted entirely in English (lectures, seminars, workshops, etc) and hence all applicants are expected to be proficient in English.
 Language proficiency can be shown by way of certification from standardized tests such as TOEFL or IELTS.
 Students with their last degree from a University in a solely English-speaking country are exempted from taking the proficiency test.
 However, it is highly recommended.